zoffixznet/perl6.party/post/Advent-2017-Grinch.md

     # ===SORRY!===
     # Ho-ho-ho!
 I think you were meant to finish business stuff

-We want the slang to run at the compilation time of the script, not the module, so we removed the `BEGIN` phaser and instead stuck the code to be inside
-[`sub EXPORT`](https://docs.perl6.org/language/modules#index-entry-sub_EXPORT), which will run when the module is `use`d.
+We want the slang to run at the compilation time of the script, not the module, so we removed the `BEGIN` phaser and instead stuck the code to be inside [`sub EXPORT`](https://docs.perl6.org/language/modules#index-entry-sub_EXPORT), which will run when the module is `use`d during script's compilation.
+The `Map.new` is just how I prefer to write `{}` in `EXPORT` sub, to indicate we do not wish to export any symbols.
 In our script, we now merely have to `use` the module and the Slang gets activated.
 Awesome!

 ## Conclusion